mjonuschat/bootstrap-sass-rails/README.md

 # DEPRECATION NOTICE

-The bootstrap-sass-rails is deprecated starting with version 3.1.0.0.
+The bootstrap-sass-rails gem is deprecated starting with version 3.1.0.0.
 There is an official Sass port of Bootstrap now which can be found within the twbs organization on GitHub: